My Top 10 List of Music to Paint By

 4. Everything by Michael Bublé

 The soft, easy listening style of Michael Bublé sets a tone of a laid-back, devil-may-care, "life is good" atmosphere.
-A great way to paint.
+It's a great way to paint.

 5. Shower the People by James Taylor